 - Brian Claxton Payne … Werewolf

-Although set in the highlands of Scotland, it was filmed almost entirely in Luxembourg.
+Although set in the Scottish highlands, it was filmed almost entirely in Luxembourg.

 The film contains homages to H.G.
 Wells and the films The Evil Dead, Zulu, Aliens, The Matrix and Star Trek: The Wrath of Khan.